studyingChristianity/symbols/*journal.md

+# Fri, 11/14/2025

+ナルシ族 (= Scammers) keeps working toward their missionaries.
+They are running around.
+Leave their DNAs.
+Leave those DNAs.

+Non-ナルシ族 keeps working on getting/staying healthy.
+They are running stings.
+Leave their DNAs.
+Stay with those DNAs.

 # Thu, 11/13/2025

 ナルシ族 (= Scammers) keeps working toward their missionaries.
 They are running around.
 Leave their DNAs.
 Leave those DNAs.